torralba-lab/im2recipe/README.md

 ## Contact

 These instructions were written by Amaia Salvador in December 2016.
 For any questions you can reach her at amaia.salvador@upc.edu.
-For questions about skip-thoughts torch implementation please reach Nick Hynes at nhynes@mit.edu.
+For questions about the dataset or skip-thoughts torch implementation please reach Nick Hynes at nhynes@mit.edu.